koskev/jsonnet-language-server/README.md

   * Infinite loops

 ### TODO
- * Fix original bug with changed identifiers
+ * Original Bugs
+  * Broken go to for dollar inside locals
   * Go to definition does neither work with data in the cache nor after saving without a restart of the ls
+ * Fix tests
  * Proper caching implementation
  * General cleanup after understanding more lsp stuff
  * Code actions?